• Skip to primary navigation

 • Christmas S'mores - With graham crackers, holiday marshmallows, and white chocolate, you can create a fun treat within your Christmas charcuterie board.
 It's a great twist on the classic s'mores!

-• Pretzels - Adds that salty note to this board and works so well dipped in the frosting!
+• Pretzels - Adds that salty note to this board and works so well dipped in the frosting.
+Or you can use chocolate-covered pretzels!

 • Candy Canes - they're such a classic and and must for any Christmas charcuterie board!